One Planet Journey – Inspirational Sustainable Travel

 Blackberry season once we got home

-You can follow Maral and myself through the online magazine, One Planet Journey as we travel and live around the world, bringing you fantastic food, wine/spirits, art, nature and deluxe travel experiences with a focus on storytelling.
-Expect feature articles, interviews with leading brands, the people behind it, and great tips for deep travel, which reflect the values we associate with travel – personalised, exclusive, frictionless, and in harmony with sustainability.
+You can follow Maral and myself through the online magazine, One Planet Journey.
+We travel and live around the world, bringing you fantastic food, wine/spirits, art, nature and deluxe travel experiences with a focus on storytelling.
+Expect feature articles, interviews with leading brands, and the people behind it.
+In addition, there are great tips for deep travel, which reflect the values we associate with travel – personalised, exclusive, frictionless, and in harmony with sustainability.
 In other words, a luxurious experience.
 Check out out the following interviews as a start;

 Baharash Bagherian, Director & Founder of Baharash Architecture, which has been the lead designer for phase 2 of Dubai’s Sustainable City.

 Mauro Mazzei Braschi, co-founder of the non-profit organisation Associazione per la Difesa dell’Isola di Pianosa.
-In English, the Association for the defense of the Pianosa Island, a previously off-limits island in the Tuscan archipelago.
+In English, the Association for the defense of the Pianosa Island.
+Previously, this was an off-limits island in the Tuscan archipelago.

 For clarification, the magazine is not a place for negativity or inducing shame for flying.
-On the contrary, we are firm believers in positive examples to show the way forward, step by step.
+On the contrary, we are firm believers in positive examples to show the way forward.
 For instance, highlighting the advancements within the transport sector makes more sense than scolding people for wanting to enrich their lives or take a well-deserved and guilt-free holiday.

-One Planet Journey believes the path to sustainability goes hand in hand with reduced volume at the destination level, as over-tourism is the bane of many hotspots worldwide.
+One Planet Journey believes the path to sustainability goes hand in hand with reduced volume at the destination level.
+Overtourism has become the bane of many hotspots worldwide.
 From personal experiences to the daily barrage of negative news concerning outpriced locals, disrespectful behaviour, environmental degradation, and damage to sites of historical and cultural significance, the situation is clear.
 The current tourism model needs an intervention.
-Throughout the magazine, you can find articles on sustainable travel, slow travel and the off-season, and how to spot authenticity amidst all the greenwashing.
+Throughout the magazine, you can find articles on sustainable travel, slow travel and the off-season.

-In addition, we work through seminars and advisory services to make sustainable travel more accessible to tourism brands and destinations.
+In addition, we work through seminars and advertising to make sustainable travel more accessible to tourism brands and destinations.
 For more, see Services.

 I leave you with a reading suggestion and destination tip.
 2023 is shaping up to be a banner year for Stockholm, with many must-see anniversaries.
 Read 3 reasons why Stockholm should be on the sustainable travel itinerary in 2023 on what not to miss in the buzzing Swedish capital.